Railway Labor Act: Earlier laws

 Congress later passed the Arbitration Act of 1888, which authorized the creation of arbitration panels with the power to investigate the causes of labor disputes and to issue non-binding arbitration awards.
 The Act was a complete failure since only one panel was ever convened under the Act: in the case of the 1894 Pullman Strike, it issued its report only after the strike had been ended by a federal court injunction, backed by federal troops.

 Congress attempted to correct the shortcomings in the Erdman Act, enacted in 1898.
-The Act likewise provided for voluntary arbitration but made any award issued by the panel binding and enforceable in federal court.
+The Erdman Act likewise provided for voluntary arbitration but made any award issued by the panel binding and enforceable in federal court.
 It also outlawed discrimination against employees for union activities, prohibited "yellow dog contracts" (in which an employee agreed not to join a union during employment), and required both sides to maintain the status quo during any arbitration proceedings and for three months after an award was issued.
 The arbitration procedures were rarely used.
 A successor statute, the Newlands Labor Act of 1913, which created the Board of Mediation, proved to be more effective.
 It was largely superseded when the federal government nationalized the railroads in 1917, after the US entered World War I. (See United States Railroad Administration.)

 The Adamson Act, enacted in 1916, provided workers with an eight-hour day at the same daily wage they had received previously for a ten-hour day, and it required time-and-a-half pay for overtime work.
 Another law enacted that year, amid increasing concerns about the war in Europe, gave US President Woodrow Wilson the power to "take possession of and assume control of any system of transportation" for transportation of troops and war material.

 Wilson exercised that authority on December 26, 1917.
 While Congress considered nationalizing the railroads on a permanent basis after the war, the Wilson administration announced that it was returning the railroad system to its owners.
 However, Congress tried to preserve, the most successful features of the federal wartime administration, which were the adjustment boards, by creating a Railroad Labor Board (RLB) with the power to issue nonbinding proposals for the resolution of labor disputes, as part of the Esch–Cummins Act (Transportation Act of 1920).

 The RLB soon destroyed whatever moral authority its decisions might have had in a series of decisions.
 In 1921, it ordered a twelve percent reduction in employees' wages, which the railroads were quick to implement.
 The following year, when shop employees of the railroads launched a national strike, the RLB issued a declaration that purported to outlaw the strike, and the US Department of Justice obtained an injunction that carried out that declaration.
 From then on, railway unions refused to have anything to do with the RLB.